ZebMcKayhan/WireguardManager/README.md

 ipset restore -! < /opt/tmp/wg11-mac
 ```

-To automate the process of periodically saving the ipsets and to restore them at boot we could put in nat-start:
+To automate the process of periodically saving the ipsets and to restore them at boot, first create your ipset and manually save it according to above.
+Then put in nat-start:
 ```sh
 nano /jffs/scripts/nat-start
 ```
-And populate with (only one ipset showed)
+And populate with (only one ipset showed, change to your needs.)
 ```sh
 #!/bin/sh
 sleep 10 # Needed as nat-start is executed many times during boot